Ozro W. Childs: Southern California

 Hicks and Childs walked from San Pedro to the small Pueblo de Los Angeles, and established a tinsmithing and hardware store.
 An existing merchant sold them his entire stock on credit.
 After a few years, Childs bought out his partner, and eventually left the trade with $40,000.
 Soon afterward, he contracted to build an extension of the Zanja Madre, a canal system to bring water to the fields south of the pueblo.
 He was paid in land in that area – all now within present day Downtown Los Angeles - from Sixth to Ninth, and Main to Figueroa Street.

 This property was the foundation of his fortune.
 He built a substantial house at 10th and Main, then a half-mile from town center; on his property took up planting.
 In his day, Ozro Childs was Los Angeles’s most prominent plantsman, with a Plant nursery.

-In July 1896, [edit? this is after date of death?]
-Childs and W.L.
+In July 1896, Childs and W.L.
 Hastings, both identified as "well-known society men" were in a "scrap" in front of the Hollenbeck Hotel.
 "Childs' face was covered with blood and Hastings' jaw was badly bruised," the Los Angeles Evening Express reported.
 "The fight arose out of some discussion over the sale of stocks."